jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-05-25-kafka-development-with-docker-part-3/index.md

   http://localhost:8083/connectors/ -d @configs/source.json
 ```

 The connector class (*connector.class*) is required for any connector and I set it for the MSK Data Generator.
 Also, as many as two workers are allocated to the connector (*tasks.max*).
 As mentioned earlier, the converter-related properties are overridden.
-Specifically, the key converter is set to the string converter as keys of both topics are set to be primitive values (*genkp*).
-Also, schemas are not enabled for both key and value.
+Specifically, the key converter is set to the string converter as the keys of both topics are set to be primitive values (*genkp*).
+Also, schemas are not enabled for both the key and value.

 The remaining properties are specific to the source connectors.
 Basically it sends messages to two topics (*customer* and *order*).
 They are linked by the *customer_id* attribute of the *order* topic where the value is from the key of the *customer* topic.
 This is useful for practicing stream processing e.g. for joining two streams.